judyandiealvarez/azure-sql-export/README.md

 - `--no-alter`: Skip altering existing objects
 - `--schema-only`: Import schema only, skip data
 - `--import-dir`: Specify custom import directory
+- `--show-dependencies`: Analyze and display object dependencies

+#### Dependency Analysis
+The import tool automatically analyzes dependencies between database objects:
+- **Views** that depend on tables
+- **Functions** that reference other objects
+- **Stored Procedures** that call functions or reference tables
+- **Triggers** that depend on tables
+- **Cross-schema dependencies**

+Objects are imported in the correct order to avoid dependency errors.

 ## Output Structure